ellakoa/postcard-poem/content/posts/watch-the-dog.md

   Hear the birds timeless chatter
   Watch the dog run and scatter.

+  Blue skies give way to grey
+  Summer storms on the way
+  Big fat raindrops warm and round
+  Quench the gardens dusty shroud
+  Listen in anticipation
+  Wait for the escalation
+  Calm the dog’s trepidation.

 address: |-
-  Watch the Dog Summer
+  Watch the Dog
-  The Garden
+  Summer Garden
   Where you live
-stamp: /img/rose-stamp.jpg
+stamp: /img/rose-stamp-trial.jpg
 author: Caroline Whitehouse
 date: 2022-07-24T10:58:35.956Z
 ---